Last Updated: 2/26/2019

 If you’d like to learn more about the culture and history of the Hawaiian people, you’ll have plenty of opportunities in Hawaii.

 one great place to start is with a visit to Iolani Palace to learn the history of the Hawaiian Monarchy.
-You can also explore activities which celebrate Hawaiian culture such as the Festivals of Aloha, Uncle Richard Ho’opi’i Leo Ki’eki’e Falsetto Contest and the Hawaiian Island Festival.
+You can also explore activities that celebrate Hawaiian culture.
+Such as the Festivals of Aloha, Uncle Richard Ho’opi’i Leo Ki’eki’e Falsetto Contest, and the Hawaiian Island Festival.
 Finally, take the time to read about the 1600 years of human history on Hawaii, so you can get a fuller picture of these beautiful islands.

 Reason #9: The Aloha Spirit